 “Very well.
 Hold, please.”

 At least 30 seconds elapsed, but eventually, Natalie’s editor came on.
-Natalie switched the burner phone to speaker mode, so both she and Angel could hear the conversation.
+Natalie switched the burner phone to speaker mode, so she and Angel could hear the conversation.

 “This is Randolf.
 To whom am I speaking?”